 Do you let yourself think big enough?
 Does your organization’s leadership have the courage to think audaciously?

-As you enter this new year, perhaps it’s time to develop a BHAG to coalesce the spirit of your organization around something powerfully important.
+As you enter the new year, perhaps it’s time to coalesce the spirit of your organization around something powerfully important.

-To create a big, powerful idea that catches the imagination, you need a clear and compelling idea to serve as a focal point of your efforts.
+To create a big idea that catches the imagination, you need a clear and compelling idea to serve as a focal point of your efforts.
 It’s got to be easy to grasp and take little explanation to understand.

 You might use the “Headline Exercise” from Train Your Board (And Everyone Else) to Raise Money I wrote with Andy Robinson to get the process going.
 It goes like this: